canusko/hello-world/README.md

 Hi People

-This is Refik, I'm pre-graduate student of Computer Engineering, I'm in my first steps of programming.
+This is Canusko, I'm pre-graduate student of Computer Engineering, I'm in my first steps of programming.